This is our first review here at Waha. I decided to write one because of a very special occasion. I bought a Dan Henry 1970!

 The diameter is – as mentioned – 40mm.
 If you’re used to modern watches, it’s not going to feel too small or too big.
 While I usually wear vintage watches sized from 28 to 38mm, I had no problem adjusting to the DH 1970.
 Afterward, wearing my vintage watches didn’t feel strange either.

 The thickness is about 15mm.
-The case back is relatively flat so the weight is evenly distributed in relation to the center of gravity.
-Translating the physics textbook babble to English, this means that the watch won’t feel top-heavy, and doesn’t tend to move around.
+The case back is relatively flat, so the weight is evenly distributed with the center of gravity.
+Translating the physics textbook babble to English means that the watch won’t feel top-heavy, and doesn’t tend to move around.
 So while it’s not a thin watch, it’s unlikely to be uncomfortable.

-No, it’s not an ISO certified diver, and I don’t think it’d be fair to compare it to one.
-It’s just a nice watch made by a WIS, for the WIS.
+No, it’s not an ISO-certified diver, and I don’t think it’d be fair to compare it to one.
+It’s just a beautiful watch made by a WIS, for the WIS.